 Mulching in Plano

 You have probably seen mulch everywhere in the urban and suburban jungles, but why?
 Mulch is actually a gift to gardeners and homeowners because it serves to protect their trees and plants and gardens and retain soil moisture.
-Green Carpet Lawns specializes in mulching commercial and residential areas from just a few trees to a few acres.
+MC Green Carpet Lawns specializes in mulching commercial and residential areas from just a few trees to a few acres.

 Is Mulch Important?